VtotheK/TinyUI/README.md

 ![Input field creation](https://github.com/VtotheK/TinyUI/blob/master/Doc/CreateButtonField.jpg)

-Buttonfield creation takes the following parameters:
+Buttonfield class constructor takes the following parameters:

 `string name` The name of the button field.
 Identifier for the button field, used to identify the button field, so use **unique names** for and between the input and button fields.